It’s all over but the playoffs. Who’s made it, who’s out and who has the best chance to win it all? Don’t forget to vote for elevation!

 Submit and vote on story coverage at technewstoday.reddit.com.

-We invite you to read, add to, and amend our show notes at wiki.twit.tv.
+We invite you to read, add to, and amend the wiki entry for this episode at wiki.twit.tv.

 Thanks to Cachefly for the bandwidth for this show.